-Following New Zealand, by 1951 Australia had recognized the Border Collie as a pure breed.
-But it was not until 1976 that Britain approved the Border Collie for registration.
-England first allowed them to be shown under the Australian Standard and published it in 1979.
-By 1982 the first Challenge Certificates for Border Collies were offered at Crufts Dog Show UK under their own Breed Standard.
-But Australia remains the country of development of the Border Collie into a pure breed.
+Yet it was not until 1976 that Britain approved the Border Collie for registration.
+At first they adopted the Australian Breed Standard which they published in 1979.
+It was not until 1982 when the first Challenge Certificates for Border Collies were offered at Crufts Dog Show UK, they were judged under their own Breed Standard.
+Because Australia was the first country in the world to offer Challenge Certificates, Australia claims to be the country of development of the Border Collie into a pure breed.

 The Border Collie Today

-Today the Border Collie stands 46-51 cm (approx. 18-21 ins) at withers and comes in a variety of colours but white should never predominate.
-He has a graceful, smooth outline and, without being coarse or weedy, has sufficient substance to endure long periods of active duty as a working sheep dog with his characteristic gait of stealth.
+Today the Border Collie stands 46-51 cm (approx. 18-21 ins) at withers and comes in a variety of colours mixed with white which should never predominate.
+Historically a black body without too much white on its body was preferred because it could be seen more easily by the stockman working it, especially from a distance.
+It has a graceful, smooth outline and, without being coarse or weedy, has sufficient substance to endure long periods of active duty as a working sheep dog with its characteristic gait of stealth.

-The neck is of good length without throatiness and the shoulders are long, and well angulated.
-The forelegs are well boned and straight but the pasterns show flexibility by having a slight slope when viewed from the side.
+The neck is of good length without throatiness and the shoulders are long and well angulated.
+The forelegs are well boned and straight but the pasterns showing flexibility by having a slight slope when viewed from the side.
 The feet are oval in shape and the pads deep, strong and sound.